lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 ## 3. Everything You Need to Have

+* Slipbox follows the [[Russian Model]]: "Focus on the essentials, don’t complicate things unnecessarily."
-* NASA made a gravity-independent pen in an effort to write in space, Russians simply used pencils.
+    * Named after the story by De Bono: NASA invested in research for find a gravity-independent pen which could write in space.
+Russian simply used pencils.
-* The slip-box follows the Russian model: focus on essentials and don't overcomplicate things.
+        * Side note: the story is false: https://www.scientificamerican.com/article/fact-or-fiction-nasa-spen/

-* Students can end up with a lot of different learning and note-taking techniques, simple in isolation but complicated together.
+* Existing learning and note-taking techniques are simple in isolation but complicated together.
 * None of the workflows have tools to help make connections between ideas.
 * Slipbox is not another techique but an overarching workflow stripped of everything that distracts from stuff that's important.
 * The Slipbox Tool Box: